DwellingSpace/hylia-blog/src/index.md

 ---
 ![Blue-green water with a building reflected in the water.](/images/jr-korpa-k9TDpGMDavs-unsplash.jpg)

 Welcome to my website.
-I hope you find some information that is helpful for you, and getting a good idea of how I work and how I can help you.
+My aim is to provide plenty of information so you can get a good idea of how I work and how we might work together to support you.
+That might be feeling better about yourself, moving out of depression or feeling stuck, and making changes in your life.
+I am qualified as a counsellor and registered with the National Counselling Society, and I am also training in a coaching approach called Clean Language.
+If you would like a more coaching style of working together we can explore that, or you might want counselling, or a personalised combination of both.

 I work online and in-person in counselling rooms in **Brighton, UK.**